The Corporate Tax Planning Law Review: Australia

 In a takeover involving the issue of some shares, a vendor may be able to defer paying CGT until a later CGT event to the extent of the scrip consideration.
-The exchange should be carefully structured so the same arrangement is offered to all shareholders of the same class.99 This rollover does not permit an exchange of shares for units or vice versa; however, it does permit a rollover of redeemable preference shares (RPS) even if they are treated as debt for income tax purposes.
-Importantly, if RPS are 'voting shares' for the purposes of the Corporations Act 2001, they must be able to participate in the exchange.100
+The exchange should be structured carefully so that the same arrangement is offered to all shareholders of the same class.81 This rollover does not permit an exchange of shares for units, or vice versa; however, it does permit a rollover of redeemable preference shares (RPS) even if they are treated as debt for income tax purposes.
+Importantly, if RPS are 'voting shares' for the purposes of the Corporations Act 2001, they must be able to participate in the exchange.82

-There is no specific rollover available for the exchange of tangible or intangible assets other than in specific circumstances (e.g., when the asset is damaged).101
+There is no specific rollover available for the exchange of tangible or intangible assets other than in specific circumstances (e.g., when the asset is damaged).83

-Rollover relief may apply to the interposition of a new holding company between a company and its shareholders,102 where interests in a newly incorporated holding company are issued to all of the shareholders in exchange for all of their interests in the original company (and nothing else).103
+Rollover relief may apply to the interposition of a new holding company between a company and its shareholders84 where interests in a newly incorporated holding company are issued to all of the shareholders in exchange for all of their interests in the original company (and nothing else).85

-An entity may choose to rollover a capital gain or loss arising from a demerger of entities from a group, provided a number of eligibility conditions are satisfied.86
+An entity may choose to roll over a capital gain or loss arising from a demerger of entities from a group provided that a number of eligibility conditions are satisfied.86

-One criterion is that shareholders of the head entity must acquire shares in the demerged entity, and nothing else (of value).
-The ATO previously accepted that demerger tax relief would apply where the shareholders of the demerged entity sold their shares after the demerger (e.g., under a takeover), provided the demerger was not conditional on the subsequent share sale occurring.
+One criterion is that shareholders of the head entity must acquire shares in the demerged entity and nothing else (of value).
+The ATO previously accepted that demerger tax relief would apply where the shareholders of the demerged entity sold their shares after the demerger (e.g., under a takeover) provided that the demerger was not conditional on the subsequent share sale occurring.

-- demerger tax relief will be available where a head entity is sold after a subsidiary is demerged pursuant to a takeover bid that is legally and commercially independent of the demerger;108 and
+- demerger tax relief will be available where a head entity is sold after a subsidiary is demerged pursuant to a takeover bid that is legally and commercially independent of the demerger;90 and

-The ATO has previously expressed the view to particular taxpayers that relief is not available where a demerger is followed by a share sale as the 'nothing else' requirement is not met, in some cases even absent conditionality between the two.110 Now in TD 2020/6, the ATO expresses as a public view applicable to all taxpayers that a restructuring is not necessarily confined to the steps or transactions that specifically deliver the ownership interests in the demerging entity to shareholders, but may include either, or both, previous or subsequent transactions (even if they occur several months apart), regardless of whether those transactions are legally independent of one another, contingent on different events, or are transactions that may not occur.
+The ATO has previously expressed the view to particular taxpayers that relief is not available where a demerger is followed by a share sale as the nothing else requirement is not met, in some cases even absent conditionality between the two.92 Now, in TD 2020/6, the ATO expresses as a public view applicable to all taxpayers that a restructuring is not necessarily confined to the steps or transactions that specifically deliver the ownership interests in the demerging entity to shareholders, but it may include previous or subsequent transactions (even if they occur several months apart), regardless of whether those transactions are legally independent of one another, are contingent on different events or are transactions that might not occur.
 This wider view of a 'restructure' is expected to make it more difficult for entities to satisfy the demerger tax relief provisions, such as where a head entity or subsidiary is sold after a restructure or a capital raising is undertaken as part of a restructure.93

 There continues to be no public guidance or explanation for the ATO's narrowing interpretation of the demerger tax relief provisions.